Northcentral Technical College Disability Services Guidelines for Use of Service Animals

 Service Animal Definition:

-The Americans with Disabilities Act (ADA) defines a service animal as dogs that are individually trained to do work or perform tasks for people with disabilities.
+The Americans with Disabilities Act (ADA) defines a service animal as a dog or miniature horse that is individually trained to do work or perform tasks for people with disabilities.
 Examples of such work or tasks include guiding people who are blind, alerting people who are deaf, pulling a wheelchair, alerting and protecting a person who is having a seizure, reminding a person with mental illness to take prescribed medications, calming a person with Post Traumatic Stress Disorder (PTSD) during an anxiety attack, or performing other duties.
 Service animals are working animals, not pets.
-The work or task a dog has been trained to provide must be directly related to the person’s disability.
-Dogs whose sole function is to provide comfort or emotional support do not qualify as service animals under the ADA.
+The work or task a service animal has been trained to provide must be directly related to the person’s disability.
+Animals whose sole function is to provide comfort or emotional support do not qualify as service animals under the ADA.

 Under the ADA, service animals are allowed to accompany a person with a disability on campus.
 A service animal must be permitted to accompany a person with a disability everywhere on campus except in situations where safety may be compromised or where the animal may interfere with the fundamental nature of the activities being conducted.
 The college may not bar service animals because of noise concerns when part of the service the animal provides to its partner is alerting him or her to possible dangers or obstacles by barking.
 A service dog can be any breed or size.
-It might wear specialized equipment such as a backpack, harness, or special collar or leash, but this is not a legal requirement.
+Miniature horses range in high from 24-34 inches measured to the shoulders, and generally weigh between 70-100 lbs.
+Service animals may wear specialized equipment such as a backpack, harness, or special collar or leash, but this is not a legal requirement.

 Responsibilities of a Person Using a Service Animal: